Professional Fighters League: 2022–present

 In April 2022, games publisher Rival Games signed a partnership with PFL, its first with an MMA company.
 The deal was intended to create a gaming community for PFL and allow fans to host tournaments.
 In that same month, PFL signed a deal with social platform millions.co for group/party streaming.
 In May 2022, PFL revealed that they completed a $30 million equity round to aid in global expansion efforts and a new Pay-per-view division.
 Baseball player Alex Rodriguez was involved the raise and, with Daniel Leff, joined PFL's board of directors.
 That same month, Murray told daily newspaper the New York Post that PFL was coming back to New York City for its 2022 playoffs, with the first playoff held at the Hulu Theater at Madison Square Garden on August 5, 2022.
 Later that month, Live Nation Entertainment signed a deal with PFL to broadcast the 2022 playoffs in the UK, as PFL planned to host playoffs in the Cardiff International Arena in Cardiff and the Copper Box Arena in London in August 2022, following a first event in New York City.

 In June 2022, PFL fighter and two-time lightweight champion Kayla Harrison was nominated for an ESPY award.
 In July 2022, PFL announced plans for a European league, starting in 2023.
 The regional league will be called PFL Europe.

 In January 2023, the PFL announced a new division, known as Super Fight, with events on pay-per-view, co-founded by major influencer-turned-boxer Jake Paul.
 Paul's title is Head of Fighter Advocacy.
 Super Fight participants will earn at least 50 percent of the pay-per-view revenue, significantly higher than the 20 percent earned by fighters in the UFC.

 After ten PFL athletes – including former champions – failed their drug tests during the first half of season 2023, the organization decided to hire USADA to oversee and test their athletes for banned substances, much akin to what their rival UFC has already implemented.

 On August 30, 2023, the promotion announced that it had sold a minority stake for an initial investment of $100 million to SRJ Sports Investments – a branch of Public Investment Fund.
 As part of the agreement, SRJ supported creating PFL MENA (Middle East and North Africa) regional league.
 Following the deal, the previously published PPV super fight series events will be hosted in Saudi Arabia.
-This investment served as Saudi Arabia’s first foray into MMA and will allow the PFL to “encroach into the UFC’s Middle East territory.”
+This investment was Saudi Arabia’s first foray into MMA and will allow the PFL to “encroach into the UFC’s Middle East territory.”